german-arq/pyforge/README.md

 # pyforge
-This a API client for the FORGE Rest API (Autodesk).
-Help you to integrate your python apps.
-Hope they publish a complete SDK in the future.
+This is a API client for the FORGE Rest API (Autodesk).
+It helps you to integrate that framework in your python apps.